The Bankrate promise

 2. Does PayPal make sense in your portfolio?

-PayPal has performed great, and it’s been growing quickly, boosting earnings by about 68 percent from 2015 to 2018.
+PayPal has performed well, and it’s been growing quickly, boosting revenue by about 20 percent in 2020 and 2021.
 If that kind of growth can continue, the stock should perform well.
-However, there are some risks, such as with the company’s high-powered competitors.
+However, there are some risks, such as with the company’s high-powered competitors and a lower growth outlook for 2022.
 And the nature of tech companies more generally is tied to the disrupting of established businesses, so while PayPal has done well, there’s no guarantee that the future is quite as bright.

 So you’ll want to consider the following questions: